tacman/mailtrap/sfcasts/webhook-demo.md

 Back in the dump server terminal, wait a bit... and boom!
 Another event!
 This time, it's a `MailerEngagementEvent` for `open`.
 This is cool!

 Alright space cadets, that's it for this course!
-We covered almost all Symfony Mailer features.
+We managed to covere almost all of Symfony Mailer features without SPAM'ing our users.
+Win!

 'Til next time, happy coding!